postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 You can move Postman elements from your personal, private, or team workspace into a public workspace.
 You must have an [Admin or Editor role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) for the public workspace to move elements to it.

+To move an existing element to a public workspace, do the following:

 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the collection or environment name, then select **Move**.
 1. Select the public workspace to which you want to move the collection or environment, then select **Move Collection** or **Move Environment**.